9xb/Gilded-Rose-Kata-in-PHP-phpspec/readme.md

 ## Setup

 This repository includes the initial setup for this Kata, including the specs.
-It uses the [Kahlan library](http://kahlan.readthedocs.org/en/latest/), which you might not be familiar with.
-But, don't worry, there's nothing really to learn.
-Review the specs, and you'll understand the basic syntax in less than a minute.
+It uses [phpspec](http://www.phpspec.net).

 Your job is to:

 1. Refactor the monstrous code in the `GildedRose.php` class.
 2. Add a new item type, "Conjured".
-The specs for this item are commented out in the `GildedRoseSpec.php` file.

-When finished (or for help), you may review the solution by switching to the "solution" branch of this repo.

 ## Rules